 18. Decorate a Christmas tree.

-19. Help elders clean up before the winter holidays.
+19. Help seniors with cleaning before the winter holidays.

 20. Decorate your room for the New Year.